merely-useful/py-rse/index.md

 # Project Tree {#tree}

-The final directory tree for the Zipf's Law project looks as follows:
+The final directory tree for the Zipf's Law project looks like the following:

 ```
 pyzipf/